joshuaspence/ha-zoom-automation/README.md

 | Name | `binary_sensor.zoom_{PROVIDED_ACCOUNT_NAME}` |
 | Purpose | Tracks user presence on a Zoom call by consuming the  `User's presence status has been updated`  event.
 If the state is `on`, the user is on a Zoom call. |
 | Notes | If  `User's presence status has been updated`  is not enabled in the Zoom App's Event Subscriptions, this sensor will not work and can be disabled. |

+You can optionally add binary sensors for your contacts.
+To do this, find the Zoom integration in your Home Assistant Configuration -> Integrations UI and click on Options.
+You can then choose whether you want to exclude or include a list of contacts (if you exclude, every contact you don't select will be included) and choose the specific contacts selected.
+After hitting Submit, a new binary sensor will be created for each applicable contact.

 </details>